goacs2python/GOACS2-Module-5-API-Individual-Problem-Set/README.md

-# Module 8 Problem Set
+# Module 5 API Individaul Problem Set

-Please complete two problems from the Module 8 Problem Set.
+Please complete one problem from the Module 5 API Problem Set.
+You will complete an additional problem with the help of a partner.

 ## SPECIAL INSTRUCTIONS